thematrixmind/image_selector/README.md

 ### Android Incantation 🤖

 No need for extra runes or secret scrolls.
 Android bows before the might of this enchantment with no additional configurations needed.

+## Camera Features 📸

+### Mirrored Front Camera

+Experience a captivating camera interface!
+The front camera now features a mirrored effect for a more natural self-portrait experience.

 ## Example Spellcasting 🪄